0cjs/8bitdev/src/pmon.md

 Todo
 ----

-- improve error messages (and space/$00 to term args?)
+- space/$00 to term args?
 - fix rdline not accepting backspace when buffer full
 - extract rdline from pmon, use only for tmc68 version
 - command table continuation which will also test that `cmdtbl` is used